A General Framework for Interpretable Neural Learning based on Local Information-Theoretic Goal Functions: Infomorphic Neurons

 Each infomorphic neuron optimizes its local information processing by changing the two sets of weights $\mbf w_R$ and $\mbf w_C$ of its incoming (afferent) synapses.
 This information processing can take on very different shapes: For some tasks, optimal information processing could mean coding for coherence between the receptive and contextual inputs, while for other tasks, optimal processing might entail extracting any piece of information (e.g.\ a feature) exclusively provided by the receptive inputs that is not present in the contextual input.

-\citet{kay1994information} first derived a local goal function from an information-theoretic partition of the local mutual information of a neuron.
-Here, we argue for a similar local goal function involving a linear combination of the five components of the output entropy of a neuron as derived from PID and first established by \citep{wibral2017goal-function}:
+\cite{kay1994information} first derived a local goal function from an information-theoretic partition of the local mutual information of a neuron.
+Here, we argue for a similar local goal function involving a linear combination of the five components of the output entropy of a neuron as derived from PID and first established by \cite{wibral2017goal-function}:

-Here, the variables $\tilde R$ and $\tilde C$ are binned versions of the continuous-valued $R$ and $C$ inputs, necessary due to the lack of a differentiable PID measure for mixed discrete-continuous variables~\citep{ehrlich2023partial} and other conceptual difficulties of information theory in continuous networks~\citep{saxe_information_2019, goldfeld_estimating_2019}.
-The neuron's local goal function $G$ is a linear combination of the PID atoms that is defined a-priori by choosing the parameters $\mbf \Gamma$.
+Here, the variables $\tilde R$ and $\tilde C$ are binned versions of the continuous-valued $R$ and $C$ inputs, necessary due to the lack of a differentiable PID measure for mixed discrete-continuous variables~\citep{ehrlich2024partial} and other conceptual difficulties of information theory in continuous networks~\citep{saxe_information_2019, goldfeld_estimating_2019}.
+Note that the binning procedure itself, while used in analogy to previous work~\citep{kay2011coherent,kay1994information}, is a non-differentiable operation whose gradients we do not take into account here.
+Future work might circumvent this problem by using parametric (e.g.~bivariate Gaussian) approximations of $p(R,C)$~\citep{kay2011coherent,kay1994information} combined with PID-estimators for mixed discrete-continuous variables.
+The neuron's local goal function $G$ is a linear combination of the PID atoms that is defined a-priori by choosing the parameters $\mbf \Gamma$ (\cref{fig:neuron-model} E).
 In the second equality we introduced a short-hand vector notation of $G$.

 \paragraph{Optimizing the goal function.}

 The differentiability of the $I_\cap^\mathrm{sx}$ measure allows each neuron in an infomorphic network to optimize its own goal function $G$ through gradient ascent.